K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 - a)	to select and use such Counterparties or trading venues (including, where permitted under applicable law, Affiliates of the Manager) to effect transactions on behalf of the Client;
 - b)	to give instructions for the opening of accounts in the name of the Client and the operation of such accounts;
 - c)	to negotiate, amend, execute, sign, deliver or otherwise bring into effect all such agreements, master agreements, confirmations, account opening documents, contracts, deeds, other instruments, notifications, warranties, undertakings, representations and indemnities in the name of, binding against, and on behalf of the Client;
-- d)	to give instructions to the Custodian to transfer cash or securities held by the Custodian on behalf of the Client in connection with the settlement of transactions; and
-- e)	to take any other action (including, without limitation, day-to-day decisions) which the Manager reasonably considers to be necessary, desirable or incidental to carry out the services under this Agreement.
+- d)	to take any other action (including, without limitation, day-to-day decisions) which the Manager reasonably considers to be necessary, desirable or incidental to carry out the services under this Agreement.

 5.4.
 Based on information provided by the Client, in providing the Investment Management Service, the Manager shall be responsible for assessing the suitability of investments and the Portfolio for the Client as required by the AMF Rules.
 The reason for assessing suitability is to enable the Manager to act in the Client’s best interest.
 As the Client is a professional client, the Manager is entitled to assume that the Client has the necessary level of experience and knowledge in order to understand the risks involved in the relevant transaction or in the management of the Portfolio.
 The Client shall be responsible for ensuring that information provided to the Manager is kept accurate, complete and up to date so as to enable the Manager to assess suitability for the Client.